Renunciation – The voluntary act of relinquishing one’s citizenship or nationality

 Myth 1: I can renounce my citizenship with a simple declaration

-The process for renouncing the US citizenship is complex, long and costly.
-The process fee alone is $2,350.
-In addition there are costs for acquiring another passport and for travel to a consulate for interviews.
+The process for renouncing US citizenship is complex, long, and costly.
+The processing fee alone is $2,350.
+In addition, there are costs for acquiring another passport and for travel to a consulate for interviews.

 You may also potentially have to pay professional fees for getting caught up on tax returns and for expatriation planning.
 Most importantly, depending on your circumstances, you may be deemed a “covered expat” and subject to an exit tax.